Larry Cedar: Life and career

 In August 2008, Cedar appeared in Towelhead, the directorial debut of Alan Ball (creator of Six Feet Under).
 He co-starred opposite Adrien Brody as the demented Chester Sinclair in the Ben Affleck/Diane Lane noir feature film Hollywoodland, directed by Allen Coulter, and recurred for three seasons as Leon, the opium-addicted card dealer and thief, in the David Milch helmed HBO series Deadwood opposite Powers Boothe and Ian McShane.
-His independent film work includes the award winning short Tel Aviv, the science fiction thriller Forecast, and the full-length horror film Midnight Son.
+His independent film work includes the award-winning short Tel Aviv, the science fiction thriller Forecast, and the full-length horror film Midnight Son.
 He has also done voice-over work for hundreds of commercials, cartoon series, and video games.

 In 2010, Cedar had a role in The Crazies, playing Principal Ben Sandborn.
-From 2011-2012 he portrayed Cornelius Hawthorne, father of Chevy Chase's character Pierce Hawthorne, on 2 episodes of Community.
+From 2011 to 2012 he portrayed Cornelius Hawthorne, father of Chevy Chase's character Pierce Hawthorne, on 2 episodes of Community.

 Cedar is active in the Los Angeles theatre community.
 In 2013 he starred in King Lear with The Porters of Hellsgate.
 For the 2013 Hollywood Fringe Festival, he developed the script for Orwellian: Rants, Recollections, and Cautionary Tales From The Works of Eric Arthur Blair, which is a one-hour adaptation of three works by George Orwell: Down and Out in Paris and London, Animal Farm, and Nineteen Eighty-Four.
 The play was produced by The Porters of Hellsgate in conjunction with the Orwell estate.